Compare smart EV chargers and energy tariffs in the UK — July 2026

 A simple calculation

-(kWh added) × (your unit rate) = estimated cost
+Approximate charging cost: (kWh added) × (your unit rate).

 What can change the result

-• Peak vs off-peak split: how much household use you move into cheaper hours
+• Peak vs off-peak split: how much household use you move into the cheap window

-• Charger efficiency & control: better scheduling reduces “accidental peak charging”
+• Charger control: good scheduling avoids accidental peak charging

-• Battery size & mileage: more miles usually means more kWh to replace
+• Battery size & mileage: more miles means more kWh to replace

 Common mistakes when choosing an EV charger or tariff

-Most frustrations come from small mismatches: the wrong charging schedule, the wrong placement, or assuming a tariff will work the same for every household.
-Avoid these common pitfalls.
+Most frustrations come from small mismatches: the wrong schedule, the wrong placement, or assuming a tariff works the same for every household.
+Avoid these pitfalls.

 Choosing a tariff by off-peak rate only